-- Competition is open to youth and FFA members from ages 8 years-old 19 years-old. - Participants must be entered through Fair Entry by July 1st.
-There will be NO entries added the day of competition. - Contestants must use tractors and trailer selected by the committee. - Judges will determine the maximum safe speed. - Contestants must always operate tractors in a safe manner and at a safe speed. - Scoring will be done by a "Points Penalty" system.
-The contestant with the lowest score will be declared the winner. - Participants should have experience in safe tractor operation. - 485) Senior Tractor Operators (15-19) - 486) Intermediate Tractor Operators (12-14) - 487) Junior Tractor Operators (8-11)
+- Competition is open to youth and FFA members from ages 8 years-old 19 years-old. - Contestants must use tractors and trailer selected by the committee. - · Judges will determine the maximum safe speed. - Contestants must always operate tractors in a safe manner and at a safe speed. - Scoring will be done by a "Points Penalty" system.
+The contestant with the lowest score will be declared the winner. - Participants should have experience in safe tractor operation. - 758) Senior Tractor Operators (15-19) - 759) Intermediate Tractor Operators (12-14) - 760) Junior Tractor Operators (8-11)